Book excerpt: “The University for Self-realisation”

 Chapter 6: The University for Self-realisation

-Edward came from a distinguished lineage of renowned medical doctors, and had been raised in the firm religion of rational thought.
-As expected, he followed in his family’s footsteps, graduated from university cum laude, and opened a prestigious medical practice of his own.
+Edward came from a distinguished lineage of renowned medical doctors, and had been raised in the never questioned dogmatic religion of rational thought.
+As expected, he followed in his parents’ footsteps, graduated from university cum laude, and opened a prestigious medical practice of his own.

 In his quieter moments, a storm of self-destructive thoughts would rise, dragging him into heavy waves of loneliness and sorrow.
-Fear gripped him often, and a constant undercurrent of physical and emotional suffering turned his life into an unbearable experience.
-Slowly, he spiralled into the grey fog of depression – and after all the years of study and acclaim, the only apparent reward of his high-level education seemed to be easy access to antidepressants.
+Fear often gripped him by the throat, and a constant undercurrent of physical and emotional suffering turned his life into a nearly unbearable experience.
+Slowly, he ebbed away into the grey fog of depression – and after all those years of study and recognition, the only apparent reward of his high-level education… seemed to be easy access to antidepressants.

-Then, one bleak grey morning, standing on the edge of inner ruin, Edward reached his breaking point.
-A faint spark of instinct stirred, and he packed a bag to walk through the silence of nature – seeking peace where knowledge had failed, and wisdom might still whisper.
+Then, one bleak grey morning, teetering at the edge of his inner abyss, Edward reached the breaking point of his existence.
+A faint spark of instinct awoke, and he packed a bag to withdraw into the silent vastness of nature – seeking the inner peace where knowledge had failed him, and where wisdom might still whisper.

 After several days of wandering, he reached a vast, silent lake, where a gentle old ferryman agreed to take him to the other shore.